 Widgets are, as we all know, part of apps.
 In apps, you can configure and make changes to widgets.
 Especially in apps that are basically handling solely widgets.

-And each and every app store cache and data locally, and cached files tend to corrupt or break apps after some time.
-Therefore, in order to ensure that the main app to which widget belongs is not the cause of the problem, we should clear its cache and data.
+And every app stores cache and data locally, and cached files tend to corrupt or break apps after some time.
+Therefore, to ensure that the main app to which the widget belongs is not the cause of the problem, we should clear its cache and data.